 In Canada, installation must conform with current National Standard of Canada CSA-B149 Natural Gas and Propane Installation Codes, local plumbing or waste water codes and other applicable local codes.

-This furnace is designed for installation clearances to combustiblematerial as listed on the unit nameplate and in the tables in FIGURE 10 and FIGURE 11.
+This furnace is designed for installation clearances to combustible material as listed on the unit nameplate and the table in FIGURE 7.
 Accessibility and service clearances must take precedence over fire protection clearances.